agentrickard/workbench_access/README.txt

 A user may be granted editorial rights to a section specific to his account or by his assigned role on the site.

-As of this writing, the module support Taxonomy and Menu modules for the management of access hierarchies.
+As of this writing, the module supports Taxonomy and Menu modules for the management of access hierarchies.

 Note that the module only controls access to content editing.
 It does not